 Key Stage One

-There are three vertically grouped in mixed classes in Key Stage 1, of both year 1 and 2 children (Dragonflies, Bumblebees and Caterpillars).
+There are two vertically grouped classes in Key Stage 1, of both year 1 and 2 children (Bumblebees and Caterpillars).
 Each class collaborates closely to deliver a parallel curriculum, fully in line with current the National Curriculum.

 During the morning, classes are grouped according to year group, to further facilitate the teaching of Maths and English objectives.

 In class, children might also be supported individually, or in small groups, according to their needs, ability and progress.
 This process is enhanced by keeping the class sizes small, and the extensive use of Teaching Assistants.
 Mrs Hart, Inclusion Lead, ensures that additional learning support for children is provided when required.

 In Key Stage One, teacher assessment, and summative testing help identify the individual needs of the children, and support the planning of programmes of study appropriate for each child.
 All Year 1 pupils complete the phonics test.
 Pupils are tracked through the Key Stage to ensure they always make the best progress possible.